Skip to content

 This happens at depth, in the animal’s natural environment, with no handling, no pressure change, and no air exposure.
 Survival rates approach 100%.

-North Atlantic right whales are critically endangered — fewer than 350 individuals remain.
-The leading human cause of right whale mortality is entanglement in vertical buoy lines from lobster and crab fishing gear.
+North Atlantic right whales are critically endangered — approximately 360 individuals remain, with roughly 70 reproductively active females.
+The species is approaching extinction, and entanglement in vertical buoy lines from lobster and crab fishing gear accounts for 82% of documented right whale deaths.

 When a whale swims through a field of buoy lines, the ropes can wrap around flippers, flukes, or mouths.
 The whale may drag gear for weeks or months, leading to exhaustion, starvation, infection, and death.
 Even non-lethal entanglements cause chronic stress and reduce reproductive success.